On Isodual Cyclic Codes over Finite Fields and Finite Chain Rings: Monomial Equivalence: Abstract

 \section{Abstract}

-This paper present the construction cyclic isodual codes over finite fields and finite chain rings.
-These codes are monomially equivalent to their dual.
-Conditions are given for the existence of cyclic isodual codes.
-In addition, the concept of duadic codes over finite fields is extended to finite chain rings.
-Several constructions of isodual cyclic codes and self-dual codes are given.
+In this paper, cyclic isodual codes over finite chain rings are investigated.
+These codes are monomially equivalent to their duals.
+Existence results for cyclic isodual codes are given based on the generator polynomials, the field characteristic, and the length.
+Several constructions of isodual and self-dual codes are also presented.\\